naiyerasif/site/blog/2019-07-08-persisting-and-querying-data-with-mongo-repository.md

 > - Spring Boot 2.2.M4
 > - MongoDB 4

-Make sure that a mongoDB instance is available to persist the data.
+Before getting started, make sure that a mongoDB instance is available to persist your data.
 You can use [docker-compose.yml](https://github.com/Microflash/springtime/blob/master/spring-data-mongo-repository/docker-compose.yml) to launch an instance on Docker by executing the following command:

 ```bash
 docker-compose up -d